Healing and AFTER-CARE Advice

 Once your bandage is removed, thoroughly wash your hands again to remove any contaminants which may have been on the outside of the bandage.

-Now gently wash your tattoo and the surrounding area with warm clean water and fragrance free soap (antibacterial soap is also fine) to remove any plasma, ink or blood.
+Now gently wash your tattoo and the surrounding area with warm clean water and a gentle (ideally antibacterial) soap to remove any plasma, ink or blood.

 5) DRYING